Health benefits of cocoa include decreased inflammation, improved heart and brain health, and blood sugar and weight control.

 So while cocoa is a great source of polyphenols, not all products containing cocoa will provide the same benefits.

-One review analyzed 35 experiments that provided patients with 0.05–3.7 ounces (1.4–105 grams) of cocoa products, or roughly 30–1,218 mg of flavanols.
+One review analyzed 35 clinical trials that provided participants with 0.05–3.7 ounces (1.4–105 grams) of cocoa products, or roughly 30–1,218 mg of flavanols.
 It found that cocoa produced a small but significant reduction of 2 mmHg in blood pressure.

-Additionally, the effect was greater in people who already had high blood pressure than those without it and in older people compared to younger people (3).
+Additionally, the effect was greater in people who already had high blood pressure than those without it and slightly greater in younger people compared to older people (

 However, it’s important to remember that processing significantly reduces the number of flavanols, so the effects most likely will not be seen from the average chocolate bar.

-Summary Studies reveal that cocoa is rich in flavanols, which lower blood pressure by improving nitric oxide levels and blood vessel function.
-Cocoa containing between 30–1,218 mg of flavanols can reduce blood pressure by an average of 2 mmHg.
+Studies reveal that cocoa is rich in flavanols, which lower blood pressure by improving nitric oxide levels and blood vessel function.
+Cocoa containing between 30–1,218 mg of flavanols may reduce blood pressure by an average of 2 mmHg.

 These results suggest that frequent consumption of small amounts of cocoa-rich chocolate may have protective benefits for your heart.